 Now that I’ve tried it, I may never go back to extract again.
 It has such a deep, rich flavor and it’s never too much.
 I do love Rodelle’s Vanilla Extract, but the paste is dreamy, especially in these Gluten-Free Vanilla Cupcakes.

-When I first developed this recipe, I used extract, so please don’t think that you have to use vanilla bean paste.
+When I first developed this gluten-free cupcake recipe, I used vanilla extract, so please don’t think that you have to use vanilla bean paste.
 Extract lends a lovely flavor too.
+You are going to love it in these gluten-free vanilla cupcakes.

 I have been working on perfecting my gluten-free vanilla cupcake recipe since 2010.
 It’s not that it’s a complicated recipe or anything.
 I usually work on new recipes, not improving old ones.

-My old cupcake recipe was fine, but I wanted a better texture.
+My old gluten-free cupcake recipe was fine but I wanted a better texture.
 I wanted it to be fluffy and crumbly at the same time.
 I made these Gluten-Free Vanilla Cupcakes a couple of times in January for one of my daughters birthday’s.

 Finally the last time I made them I found the right amount of ingredients to get the exact flavor and texture that I had been dreaming about.
 From frosting to cake, they are now perfect.
 They’re buttery (even though dairy-free), tender, crumbly, and have the perfect amount of vanilla.